Wdestroier/asimox/README.md

 ```

 ## License
-This project is licensed under the BSD 3-Clause License.
+This project is licensed under the MIT License.
 See the LICENSE file for more information.